davidhozic/discord-advertisement-framework/docs/source/index.rst

 =========================================================
 DAF (|version|)
 =========================================================
-The Discord advertisement framework is a  **shilling tool** that allows easy advertising on Discord.
+The Discord advertisement framework is a Python based **shilling framework** that allows easy advertising on Discord.
-It's original purpose is to make it easy to shill your NFT project but it is designed in a way that it can be used to advertise anything as long as it is on Discord.

 ---------------------
 Links